 Students will bring home a letter (which they have to sign for) informing parents/carers of a C3 detention, which they will complete, in silence, from 3.05-4.05pm.
 Misbehaviour or failure to attend will result in a Saturday morning detention (held monthly) or a C4 internal exclusion.

-Parents may contact the Director of Learning for their child’s Year Group (Head of Year) or a member of the Leadership Group if they have queries about detentions.
+Parents may contact the Performance Director for their child’s Year Group (Head of Year) or a member of the Leadership Group if they have queries about detentions.
 If a detention needs to be rearranged, please contact the Student Services Manager.

 Removal and Internal exclusion